Stewart's Corral

 Anyways, this combination of meter and antenna does boost the sensitivity, and turn this into a decent detector.
 By panning side to side, I was able to verify the primary signal comes from the North, (and also down toward the rocks, again), but aim away from North, and the signal strength goes down to the floor at 0.001

 SPECTRAN version 2 readings have been removed, as Aaronia agreed it needed to be sent back for repair.
-Just received version 4, but that is looking like a new story for another page.
+Just received version 4, (in 2010), but that is looking like a new story for another page.

 Meter Evaluation